MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 # Add Armor

-Lets create a method that allows us to add armor.
+let's create a method that allows us to add armor.

 This method should receive an armor object that should be added to the list `self.armors` that was instantiated in the constructor.